MOULIDHARAN428/Obile-Menu/README.md

 I have built it by using **HTML, CSS, Bootstrap** for front-end and **PHP and MySQL** for back-end

 ## What's next
-I taugth of selling this website and one who likes to buy this website contact me<br />
+I like intergate it has a fully fledged website so I taugth of selling this website and one who likes to buy this website contact me<br />
+Can add the hotel menu, chef voice, CEO voice and also can be hosted<br />
 Mail id -> moulidharan428@gmail.com

 ## How to run